bilalghanem/bilalghanem.github.io/index.md

 Prior to this, my master’s thesis completed at the Arab American University - Palestine, where I developed an Arabic plagiarism detection system for research articles.
 In general, my research interests focus on developing machine learning models for various NLP tasks, with a particular focus on figurative languages detection (irony, satire, etc.) and hate speech (e.g. misogynistic content).

-Outside work, I enjoy running and playing beach/indoor volleyball whenever I get a chance.
+Outside work, I enjoy running (inspired by [Simone Paolo Ponzetto](https://www.uni-mannheim.de/dws/people/professors/prof-dr-simone-paolo-ponzetto/)) and playing beach/indoor volleyball whenever I get a chance.

 ---